rickwassing/Cicada/TERMS_OF_USE.md

 - Backing up your data
 - Ensuring compliance with data protection regulations (HIPAA, GDPR, etc.)
 - Properly disposing of sensitive data when no longer needed
+- Understanding and consenting to telemetry collection (if you choose to opt-in)

-See our Privacy Policy (PRIVACY.md) for more details.
+See our Privacy Policy (PRIVACY.md) for complete details about data handling.

 ## 9. Prohibited Uses